knadh/koanf/README.md

 ### Order of merge and key case sensitivity

 - Config keys are case-sensitive in koanf.
 For example, `app.server.port` and `APP.SERVER.port` are not the same.
 - koanf does not impose any ordering on loading config from various providers.
-Every successive `Load()` or `Load()` merges new config into existing config.
-That means it is possible to load environment variables first, then files on top of it, and then command line variables on top of it, or any such order.
+Every successive `Load()` or `Merge()` merges new config into the existing config.
+That is, it is possible to load environment variables first, then files on top of it, and then command line variables on top of it, or any such order.

 ### Custom Providers and Parsers

-A Provider can provide a nested `map[string]interface{}` config that can be loaded into koanf with `koanf.Load()` or raw bytes that can be parsed with a Parser (loaded using `koanf.Load()`.
+A Provider returns a nested `map[string]interface{}` config that can be loaded directly into koanf with `koanf.Load()` or it can return raw bytes that can be parsed with a Parser (again, loaded using `koanf.Load()`.
 Writing Providers and Parsers are easy.
-See the bundled implementations in the `providers` and `parses` directory.
+See the bundled implementations in the [providers](https://github.com/knadh/koanf/tree/master/providers) and [parsers](https://github.com/knadh/koanf/tree/master/parsers) directories.

 ### Custom merge strategies